Music Boundary Detection using Convolutional Neural Networks: A comparative analysis of combined input features: Related Work

 \subsection{Supervised Neural Networks}

-The term \textit{end-to-end learning} refers to the architectures that goes from a pre-processed input to the desired output \cite{dieleman2014end}.
-These models learn from data so they can generalize much better than unsupervised methods and require less manual pre-processing.
-A general block diagram of this method is presented in Figure \ref{general}.
+Supervised neural networks learn from input representations given the ground truth, which are the label annotations of the targets (Fig. \ref{general}).

-Previous studies used Mel-Scaled Log-magnitude Spectograms (MLS) as the inputs of CNNs for boundaries detection \cite{ullrich2014boundary}.
-This method was based on \textit{Audio Onset Detection} MIREX task which consist on finding the starting points of all musically relevant events in an audio signal, in particular, in the algorithm presented in the 2013 MIREX campaign \cite{schluter2014improved}.
-Onsets detection in audio signals consist on the detection of events in music signals, specifically the beginning of a music note.
-It can be interpreted as a computer vision problem, like edege detection, but applied to spectrograms instead of images with different textures.
+Previous studies of boundary detection used Mel-Scaled Log-magnitude Spectograms (MLS) as the inputs of CNNs \cite{ullrich2014boundary}.
+This method was based on \textit{Audio Onset Detection} task \cite{schluter2014improved}, which consists on finding the starting points of every musically relevant event in an audio signal, specifically the beginning of a music note.
+This task can be interpreted as a computer vision problem, like edge detection, but applied to spectrograms instead of images with different textures.

-Later on, in 2015, Grill and Schulter improved their previous work by adding SSLMs to the input which yielded to better results \cite{grill2015music} and the addition of SSLMs with different lag factors to the input of the CNN \cite{grill2015music2} outperformed this method giving the best result to date.
+Later on, in 2015, Grill and Schl\"uter improved their previous work by adding SSLMs, which yielded to better results \cite{grill2015music}, and the addition of SSLMs with different lag factors to the input of the CNN \cite{grill2015music2}, outperforming this method and reaching the best result to date.

-In Tables \ref{all_table1} and \ref{all_table2} a recap of the results of all the previous works done in boundaries detection for unsupervised and supervised neural networks are presented.
-Results and ''Code'' names in Table \ref{all_table1} have been extracted from MIREX's campaigns of different years.
-It must be said that the results obtained with unsupervised methods on Table \ref{all_table1} are not as high as the results obtained with supervised neural networks because their goal was not the boundary detection (segmentation) itself but the full structure identification (labelling).
+In Tables \ref{all_table1} and \ref{all_table2} we show a recap of the results of almost all of the previous works that have been done in boundary detection using both unsupervised and supervised neural networks.
+Results and algorithms nomenclature in Table \ref{all_table1} have been extracted from MIREX's campaigns of different years.
+It must be said that the results obtained with unsupervised methods on Table \ref{all_table1} are not as high as the results obtained with supervised neural networks because, as it has been mentioned in section \ref{sec:un}, the main goal of the unsupervised methods is not the boundary detection (segmentation) itself but the full structure identification (labelling).